akshay5305/mlproject/README.md

 ## End to ENd ML project
 Perfect!
 Let’s make a **more detailed, modular README** that highlights everything you’ve done, including the ML pipeline, modular coding approach, and libraries used.

-Here's an improved version:
+  Watch the working at : https://youtu.be/dLlDznzrWlU (AWS Codepipeline issues wrt to CD so had to host it locally)
 ---

 # Student Exam Performance Prediction